 The underbelly of your house includes a system of drain and sewer lines that pump all the used water from your pipes to the city’s sewage pipes.
 Many Atlanta homes have sewer and drain lines that were installed decades ago, and there are many issues that can occur from these fragile antiques—from dips that form over time to roots growing into them.
 Contact us today to learn more about our sewer line inspection and repair services.

 We’re able to clean them out if they get clogged, replace if they need replacing and fix if it can be fixed.
 This is typically a big job that requires going under your house to assess the problem or digging up your lawn to get at the lines.
 Not every plumber is equipped to do this type of heavy lifting, but we have all the necessary skill and machinery to get it done in half a day.

 One common residential sewer issue that we encounter are tree roots growing into the sewer line.
+The roots grow into the line and block it, preventing water and waste from flowing properly.
 This is especially common given Atlanta’s dense foliage, and often occurs in the Spring growing season.
 We always start with a camera sewer inspection to confirm the nature of the problem and to pinpoint where it’s located.
-If we determine it is indeed root growth, we’ll deploy hydro jetting to clear the roots, and in some cases recommend replacing a section of any failed sewer line to restore adequate water flow to your drain.
+If we determine it is indeed root growth, we’ll deploy hydro jetting to clear the roots, and in some cases recommend replacing a section of any failed sewer line to restore adequate water flow to your drain, and prevent roots from intruding again.